 After the UPCAT

-The University of the Philippines has a Socialized Tuition and Financial Assistance Program, also known as STFAP or the ISKOLAR NG BAYAN PROGRAM.
+The University of the Philippines has a Socialized Tuition System.
 It provides possible tuition discounts and/or additional financial assistance for financially needy students in the form of monthly subsidies for living and travel expenses and a semestral book allowance.

-A number of scholarships, study grants and awards donated by government and private companies or individuals, are also available.
+A number of scholarships, study grants and awards donated by government and private companies or individuals, are also available for the Office of Scholarships and Student Services.
 Most are intended for financially needy students, though some are awarded in recognition of outstanding academic performance.

 For more details on the UPCAT and how to take test, click here.